nvl2val/MenuView/README.md

 # MenuView
-This project will contains some custom menu.
+This project will contains some custom menus.

 I'm working on the first one: `QuadBubbleMenu`.